redstrate/Physis/README.md

 #### Semver and Dependency Checks

-Even though package management in Rust is easier, it's a double edged sword.
+Even though package management in Rust is easier, it's a double-edged sword.
 I try to prevent getting carried away from including crates - but the ones we do include, have to get checked often.
 I use `cargo deny` to check my dependencies for mismatched versions, deprecation warnings, updates and more.
 This is also run on the CI!